navigating-the-darkweb/navigating-the-darkweb/docs/index.rst

 What Is It?
 ***********
 "Navigating the Dark Web: A Comprehensive Guide to Darknets, Tools, and Intelligence" is an online book written by Sébastien Damaye.
-It is exlusively hosted online so that everybody can enjoy it for free, but you are very welcome to `support the author <#id1>`_.
+It is exclusively hosted online so that everybody can enjoy it for free, but you are very welcome to `support the author <#id1>`_.

 This book explains what the Dark Web is, how to access it, what content to expect, how to monitor the Dark Web and why it matters.
 I wrote this book to address many questions people have, to demystify the Dark Web, and share my experience with others.